 The Full Story on the Deep Sea

-The deep sea is tremendous and covers most of the surface of Planet Earth.
-Even for Israel this is a huge area.
-Israel’s economic waters, which stretch for tens of kilometers from the country’s coast and reach depths of hundreds of meters, are equal in size to Israel’s entire land surface.
+The deep sea is tremendous and covers most of the Earth’s surface.
+Even in Israel, there is a vast deep sea.
+Israel’s economic waters, which stretch for dozens of kilometers from the country’s coast and reach depths of hundreds of meters, are equal in size to Israel’s entire land surface.

 We humans are only beginning to become familiar with this beautiful, wild environment.
-The reason for this is that in order to dive down to the deep sea without harming it we need expensive, advanced robots.
-These reached Israel less than a decade ago.
+The reason for this is that in order to dive down to the deep sea without harming it we need expensive and technologically advanced robots.
+Israel acquired these means less than a decade ago.

-What is clear is that this is a very delicate habitat.
+Despite this, it is clear that this is a very delicate habitat.
 The sun’s light does not penetrate the deep sea; therefore, it’s difficult to create food down there.
-The pace of life is very slow, and every change in the environment has a dramatic impact on the rare plants and animals.
-Any careless action by humans may cause great damage for decades ahead.
-Sometimes, this damage is irreversible.
+The pace of life is very slow, and every change in the environment has a dramatic impact on the rare plants and animals that live there.
+Any small, careless action by humans may cause great damage for decades ahead and is sometimes irreversible.

-It’s incredible to discover that despite the particularly challenging conditions, the deep ocean supports abundant wildlife.
-At a depth of several hundred meters from our country’s coast you can find unique fishes and sharks that have learned to live in complete darkness and under the incredible pressure of the layers of water pressing down on them from above.
-In order to communicate in a lightless environment, most of the animals have learned to produce their own light, like fireflies on land.
+It’s fascinating to discover that despite the particularly challenging conditions, the deep ocean supports abundant wildlife.
+At a depth of several hundred meters from our coast, you can find unique fishes and sharks that have learned to live in complete darkness and under the incredible pressure of the layers of water pressing down on them from above.
+To communicate in a lightless environment, most animals have learned to produce their own light, like fireflies on land.
 Some animals use sound and smell to communicate in the darkness.
-But those who live in the deep sea are almost completely dependent on what happens above them, and on the particles of food that fall like snowflakes from the shallow sea located far above.
+Nonetheless, those who live in the deep sea are almost completely dependent on what happens in the waters above them and on the particles of food that fall like snowflakes from the shallow sea far above.

 Unique coral gardens

 The most unique place in Israel’s deep sea is located approximately 30 km from Tel Aviv’s beaches, at depths of 500–1,200 meters.
-It contains a unique richness of unique coral gardens that usually live only in colder regions and manage to survive in the relatively warm water of the eastern Mediterranean Sea.
-A unique underwater “forest” with a diversity of fishes, sharks and crustaceans has formed around the corals.
+Here, there is a unique richness of rare coral gardens that usually live only in colder regions yet manage to survive in the relatively warm water of the eastern Mediterranean Sea.
+A unique underwater “forest” with a diversity of fishes, sharks, and crustaceans has formed around the corals.

 This is one of our most vulnerable natural landscapes.
-Unrestricted fishing or establishment of infrastructure for gas and oil drilling may destroy it.
-Therefore, the Society for the Protection of Nature in Israel is acting to establish the first deep sea marine reserve, in order to protect our unique assets that cannot be found anywhere else.
+Unrestricted fishing or the establishment of infrastructure for gas and oil drilling may destroy it.
+Therefore, the Society for the Protection of Nature in Israel is acting to establish the first-ever deep-sea marine reserve, to protect our unique assets that cannot be found anywhere else.

-By the way, the site chosen as the first nature reserve in the deep sea has a slightly strange name—the “Palmachim Disturbance”—because of its unusual structure that resembles a scar on the seabed.
-The Society for the Protection of nature in Israel has formulated a plan to map the region and identify which parts of it require complete protection and where should further tests be performed before deciding where to permit fishing or other activities.
+The site chosen for the first deep-sea nature reserve has a slightly strange name—the “Palmachim Disturbance”—because of its unusual structure that resembles a scar on the seabed.
+The Society for the Protection of nature in Israel has formulated a plan to map the region and identify which parts of it require complete protection and where further tests should be performed before deciding where to permit fishing or other activities.

-It is important to understand that fishing using nets spread down to the seabed may cause great damage to this sensitive environment and destroy the rare deep coral gardens that have developed there.
-Fortunately, this fishing method is currently not common in Israel, but the lack of fishes in the shallow sea may encourage its development—and this must be prevented.
+It is important to understand that fishing with nets that spread down to the seabed can cause great damage to this sensitive environment and destroy the rare deep-sea coral gardens that have developed there.
+Fortunately, this fishing method is not common in Israel, but the lack of fishes in the shallow sea may encourage its implementation in the future—and this must be prevented.

 Dangerous drilling